Romeo and Juliet (Prokofiev): Revivals and other productions

 In 1991, Christopher Gable directed his own production for the Northern Ballet Theatre.
 It was choreographed by Massimo Moricone and featured William Walker as Romeo and Jayne Regan as Juliet.

 In 1996, choreographer Jean-Christophe Maillot premiered his version of Roméo et Juliette at Les Ballets de Monte Carlo.
-Taking formal inspiration from the episodic character of Sergei Prokofiev’s classic score, Maillot structured the action in a manner akin to cinematic narrative.
+Taking formal inspiration from the episodic character of Sergei Prokofiev's classic score, Maillot structured the action in a manner akin to cinematic narrative.
 Rather than focusing on themes of political-social opposition between the two feuding clans, this Romeo and Juliet highlights the dualities and ambiguities of adolescence.

 In 2007, Peter Martins made Romeo + Juliet on New York City Ballet to the Prokofiev music.

 In 2008, Krzysztof Pastor presented his version by the Scottish Ballet at the Edinburgh Festival Theatre.
 The Polish premiere of this version was by the Polish National Ballet in Warsaw, and the United States premiere was by the Joffrey Ballet in 2014.

 On July 4, 2008, with the approval of the Prokofiev family and permission from the Russian State Archive, the original Prokofiev score was given its world premiere.
 Musicologist Simon Morrison, author of The People's Artist: Prokofiev's Soviet Years, unearthed the original materials in the Moscow archives, obtained permissions, and reconstructed the entire score.
 Mark Morris created the choreography for the production.
 The Mark Morris Dance Group premiered the work at the Fisher Center for the Performing Arts at Bard College in New York state.
 The production subsequently began a year-long tour to include Berkeley, Norfolk, London, New York, and Chicago.

 In 2011, the National Ballet of Canada premiered a new choreography of Romeo and Juliet by Alexei Ratmansky in Toronto, with plans to take it on tour in Western Canada in early 2012.

 Also in 2011, Graeme Murphy created his version of Romeo and Juliet for The Australian Ballet.

 In 2015, Stanton Welch premiered his version of Romeo and Juliet for Houston Ballet.

+In 2019 at the Curve Theatre, Leicester Matthew Bourne choreographed an alternative adaptation of Romeo and Juliet set in a mental hospital called 'Verona Institute'.
+It was filmed with Cordelia Braithwaite as Juliet, Paris Fitzpatrick as Romeo and Dan Wright as Tybalt.